Skip to main content

 if response.stop_reason == "tool_use":

-# Execute tools and continue
+# Execute tools, add results, continue

 tool_results = execute_tools(response.content)